 The inverse problem of reconstructing velocity fields from magnetic field measurements has been considered in \cite{lehtikangas2016reconstruction,stefani1999velocity,stefani2000uniqueness,stefani2012inverse}.
 It involves determining the internal fluid velocity using observations of the induced magnetic field.
 This problem plays a key role in dynamo theory, where external magnetic field measurements are used to infer fluid motion in planetary cores and astrophysical bodies~\cite{stefani2012inverse}.
 In oceanography, magnetometers deployed in specific regions capture magnetic field variations, and these measurements can be used for fluid velocity reconstruction~\cite{evans2022internal}.
 In \cite{stefani1999velocity}, the well-established methods from magnetoencephalography (MEG) \cite{hamalainen1993magnetoencephalography,fokas1996inversion} were adapted to velocity reconstruction in conducting fluids.

-These problems are related to several well-known problems that suffer from nonuniqueness, e.g. the MEG problem.
+These problems are related to several well-known problems that suffer from nonuniqueness, e.g., the MEG problem.
 Under certain assumptions, such as spherical domains, a vertically aligned background magnetic field, and stationarity (i.e., time-independent equations for small Reynolds numbers), the problem suffers from nonuniqueness.
-However, the incorporation of kinetic energy minimization as a regularization term has been shown to restore uniqueness~\cite{stefani2000uniqueness,stefani2012inverse} with non-slip boundary conditions on the sphere on the velocity.
+However, the incorporation of kinetic energy minimization as a regularization term has been shown to restore uniqueness~\cite{stefani2000uniqueness,stefani2012inverse} subject to no-slip boundary conditions for the velocity on the sphere.
 Despite this theoretical improvement, practical applications introduce additional complexities, since observed magnetic fields may originate from velocity fields that do not necessarily minimize kinetic energy, potentially leading to inaccuracies in the reconstruction process.